ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ## Getting started

+From the repo root directory:

-1. Run `npm install` from the repo root directory
+1. Run `npm install`
-2. Run `npm run build` from the `nimble` directory
+2. Run `npm run build`
 3. Run the different Nimble Components test configurations:

-    - To view the components and manually test behaviors in Storybook: `npm run start` from the `storybook` package directory
+    - To view the components and manually test behaviors in Storybook: `npm run start -w @ni-private/storybook`

         **Note**: You will need to refresh your browser window to see style changes made in source.